CoderSoubhik/commit-canvas/README.md

-# commit-canvas
+# 🟩 commit-canvas

-A fun project that uses automated Git commits to draw pixel art and text on the GitHub contribution graph.
+**commit-canvas** is a creative tool that draws custom ASCII text or logo designs directly onto your GitHub contribution graph using time-stamped commits.